 Role #2: The Recorder

 This meeting role records key points that are made during the meeting.
 They would be especially effective if they devise the agenda along with the leader so that they are not only familiar with the agenda, they can also add to it when necessary.
-The Recorder also distributes the agenda prior to the conference, and distributes the notes and conclusions afterwards.
+The Recorder also distributes the agenda prior to the conference and distributes the notes and conclusions afterward.